jmathew1/SuperHack2018/README.md

 This repository is designed for the management team and contains:
 1. Solutions to the hackathon challenges
 2. Skeleton code for the hackathon challenges
-3. Information, examples and tasks for the mentors
+3. Information, examples and tasks for the mentors for the training day. **Uses old Zumo robots**
-4. The formal hackathon challenge proposal

 ***Created by Jacob Mathew, 2018***